apple/swift-protobuf/Documentation/PLUGIN.md

 * `false`: Generates plain import directives without a visibility modifier.
-* `true`: Imports of internal dependencies and any modules defined in the module mappings will be preceded by a visibility modifier corresponding to the visibility of the generated types - see `Visibility` option.
+* `true`: Imports of internal dependencies and any modules defined in the module mappings are preceded by a visibility modifier corresponding to the visibility of the generated types - see `Visibility` option.

 **Important:** It is strongly encouraged to use `internal` imports instead of `@_implementationOnly` imports.
 Hence `UseAccessLevelOnImports` and `ImplementationOnlyImports` options exclude each other.